Allbirds raises nearly $303 million after pricing IPO at $15 apiece

 At $15 per share, Allbirds is valued at approximately $2.16 billion.

-Allbirds will make its Nasdaq debut on Wednesday under the ticker symbol BIRD.
+Allbirds made its debut on Wednesday under the ticker symbol BIRD and shares took off.

 The eco-friendly, direct-to-consumer footwear and apparel retailer raised nearly $303 million in its initial public offering after selling 20.2 million shares at $15 apiece, up from the company's previous marketing of 19.2 million shares at $12 to $14 apiece.
 At $15 per share, Allbirds is valued at approximately $2.16 billion.